Mel12isa00/Mel12isa00/README.md

 ### Hi there 👋
 ### Data Anggota Tim
-* auziah mumtaz
+* Auziah mumtaz
-* melisa galuh parwati
+* Melisa galuh parwati
-* rafharum fatimah
+* Rafharum fatimah

 <!--
 **Mel12isa00/Mel12isa00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.